 Anna sat and stared while her mind reassessed her current reality and got her motor functions back into working order.

-She of course tried to be scared after she realized that she was not dreaming and that there was actual real-life non-fiction completely authentic and true magic happening before her eyes.
+She, of course, tried to be scared after she realized that she was not dreaming and that there was actual, real-life, non-fiction, wholly authentic magic happening before her eyes.
 That was, after all, the normal reaction.